jetbundle/jetbundle.github.io/_dropdown/stacks.md

 # The Stacks

-The three fiber bundles: C3I, Physics, and Finance.
+The three fiber bundles: Computation, Physics, and Finance.